Updated: May 12, 2019

 I mean it.
 Do nothing.

-If you’re like most, you may be constantly running from one project to another, from one meeting to another, from one task to another.
-This type of behavior will absolutely run us ragged and is plain just unhealthy.
+If you're like most, you may be constantly running from one project to another, from one meeting to another, from one task to another.
+This type of behavior will absolutely run us ragged and is just plain unhealthy.
 So take some time out and do nothing.
 Take a break.
 Slow down.
 Force yourself to be inactive.
-Heck, even try meditating.
+Practice mindfulness.
+Heck, try meditating.
 Whatever you can do to turn your brain off and relax.

 Just ten minutes of doing nothing every day can significantly improve your health AND (bonus!) your productivity.
 Yes, it can be difficult to shut down like this, but think of it this way: In the span of an entire day, ten minutes is really almost nothing.